 Additional Community Affiliations and Memberships

 I am an active member of a local support group for breast cancer moms with young kids, and I am a member of #BCSM, a breast cancer group on twitter.
 I write a breast cancer blog, Run Lipstick Chemo, and I am a regular contributor to the Cure Magazine Community.
+In addition, I am on the Steering Committee for the Coalition for Clinical Trials Awareness and am a Co-Chair of the Planning Committee for the AACR 2019 Annual Meeting.

 Why I Became an Advocate